takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.3.0.0 (04/03/2025 update)` <br>
+  ・ ".Net", the underlying system, was updated from version 6.0 to 9.0. <br>
+  ・ With the update of the underlying system, we have reviewed various settings to minimize what is generated in the Fall Guys Tools folder.
+Please delete the entire existing Fall Guys Tools folder and reinstall to clean up the files. <br>
+  ・ In the course search tool, new “Fame Info” and “Crown Info” have been added when searching for creative courses. <br>
+  ・ The GitHub support for content data, which had been supported for only some elements, is now supported for all elements.
+This allows access to all elements except localization, even in environments where content analysis functions are not available. <br>
+  ・ In the game rules, regarding “adopting elements specified by the creator,” the control method has been changed depending on the type of show being played. <br>
+  ・ In the event of a discrepancy in the number of cleared participants calculated on Tools, the calculated number of cleared participants is tentatively increased and the border displayed in the points round is adjusted. <br>
+  ・ When a custom code is entered and Creative Survival is played by one person, the number of people expected to clear the game on the main screen is now displayed as 0 instead of 1. <br>
+  ・ Fixed a rare issue when playing a creative round where a custom code was entered and played, the flag would not work and the default time limit and clear rate would be used. <br>
+  ・ We have addressed the issue where Tools itself freezes for a certain period of time or after communicating with the Creative API.
+We will monitor the situation closely for a while. <br>
+  ・ The external display of elapsed time was stopped when “Art” was included in the tag of a creative course, but the target of the stop was changed from the entire course to only the search and code search. <br>
+  ・ The external display of elapsed time was adjusted so that it can be changed to another display format from the database side, and the program was also modified. <br>
+  ・ In the course search tool, a change has been made to allow searches to be performed even if the Enter key is pressed on the text box for entering a version when searching for a creative round. <br>
+  ・ In the course search tool, the output format of the “updated time” item displayed when searching for creative rounds has been changed so that it is displayed in a format that matches the language of the computer. <br>
+  ・ The duplicate activation determination, which was done manually on the program side, has been changed to a mechanism on the infrastructure system. <br>
+  ・ More Tools-specific variables can be specified from the database, allowing more information to be displayed dynamically. <br>
+  ・ Adjustment of operation and correction of problems in some dedicated modes. <br>
+  ・ We have added support for the GitHub registry.
+I'm not sure if I've done it right, but I think this will make it easier to roll back to past versions.
+(Please note that database updates are not available for past versions.
+Please understand.) <br>
+  ・ We have made significant optimization of the program.
+We will continue our efforts in modifying and improving the readability of the program. <br>

   ○ `2025.2.2.0 (15/02/2025 update)` <br>
   ・ A “language switch” function has been added to the settings screen.
 Normally, the language is set to the language of the PC, but if this is not convenient, it can be changed separately. <br>